 Mites: Reptile mites cause significant irritation to pythons.
 A python may submerge itself in it's water bowl if it is infested with mites.

-Dysecdysis (Adnormal Shedding): Low humidity levels can sometimes result in a python having an 'incomplete' shed.
+Dysecdysis (Abnormal Shedding): Low humidity levels can sometimes result in a python having an 'incomplete' shed.

 Respiratory Infection: A bacterial or viral infection that may be caused by incorrect temperature, inadequate ventilation or too much humidity.

-Is your Children's Python showing any of the signs of disease or illness?
+Is your python showing any of the signs of disease or illness?
 If yes, please consult your reptile vet.

 At Kellyville Pets, we encourage responsible pet ownership.